Recharger for 12V SLA Fence Batteries

 - Reliable, simple plug-in unit with grippy alligator clips that hold well to battery terminals

-Can be used to recharge 12V sealed lead acid (SLA) batteries used in Premier’s solar fence energizers.
+Can be used to recharge 12V SLA batteries used in Premier’s solar fence energizers.

 - 1000mAh capacity